JeanEXE/portfolio/README.md

 * The deployment was done using Vercel. 🎉

-* Feedbacks are welcome, thanks. 🌹
+* Feedback is welcome, thanks. 🌹